 The Central Agency for Public Mobilization and Statistics provides statistics and economic indicators regarding Egypt's business environment.
 This resource also contains information regarding Egyptian consumer prices, labor forces, foreign trade, manufacturing industries, food commodity prices, building materials prices, and tourism.
 The website is in Arabic.

 The Central Bank of Egypt is an autonomous public legal entity responsible for formulating monetary, credit, and banking policy.
 It also maintains the stability of the Egyptian currency.
 The site provides quarterly and periodic economic review reports, monthly surveys and statistics, documentation on banking laws, and contact information for other banks and related bodies in Egypt.

 Egypt's National Authority for Remote Sensing and Space Sciences (NARSS) is the pioneering Egyptian institution in the field of satellite remote sensing.
 The sector of remote sensing works on data provided by earth observation satellites to produce maps and spatial data for the evaluation of natural resources and natural hazards.
-The sector of space science develops sensors for earth observation to be mounted on satellites, and it also deals with problems involving communication with satellites.
+The space science sector develops sensors for earth observation to be mounted on satellites, and it also deals with problems involving communication with satellites.